qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 * Alternate dimensions
 * Dimension stack
 * Extended reach in creative mode

-Cloth Config and Mod Menu are used for providing the config GUI.

 ### Configure Dependency
 #### If you want to use Immersive Portals Core and have it as a jar-in-jar